Professor Fisher's slides on this topic in PDF (password required)

 Let's abbreviate this into the syllogism like this:

-This simply means that if the premises are true, then the conclusion is also.
+This simply means that if the premises are true, then the conclusion is also true.

 "To be good, an argument must have true premises and the premises must offer support for the conclusion.
 The strongest possible support would provide an absolute guarantee that the conclusion will be true (presuming, of course, that the premises are true).
 We'll consider that sort of support first, but then move on to consider some weaker sorts of s upport as well." (from Prof. Fisher)